facebook/facebook-android-sdk/README.md

 * Create the sample application in your workspace:
   * Repeat as described above, but choose the __examples/simple__ subdirectory from within the git repository.
+  * Add your Facebook application ID to the Example.java file.
+This Facebook app should use the New Data Permissions, as described in the known issues section above.

 Build the new project and update any dependencies.